Heroes-Profile/heroesprofile/resources/docs/1.0/terms.md

 <a name="hero_rank"></a>

 ### Hero Rank
 Option to filter on different Hero Ranks.
 These ranks are calculated using the Heroes Profile Hero MMR and distributions.
-This filter uses Heroes Profile's unique Hero MMR value for its rank.
+Rank is an attempt to filter by the player's overall skill on the specific hero(s) selected; while the categories mimic those found in-game, the ranks are using Heroes Profile's unique Hero MMR value which is calculated using our formula and doesn't match in-game ranks)

 <a name="player_rank"></a>

 ### Player Rank
 Option to filter on different Player Ranks.
 These ranks are calculated using the Heroes Profile MMR and distributions.
+Rank is an attempt to filter by the player's overall skill; while the categories mimic those found in-game, the ranks are using Heroes Profile's unique Hero MMR value which is calculated using our formula and doesn't match in-game ranks)

 <a name="region"></a>

 ### Region
-Option to only show games from a specific region/s.
+Option to only show data from games from a specific region/s.

 <a name="role_rank"></a>

 ### Role Rank
 Option to filter on different Role Ranks.
-These ranks are calculated using the Heroes Profile Role MMR and distributions.
-This filter uses Heroes Profile's unique Role MMR value for its rank.
+These ranks are calculated using the Heroes Profile Hero MMR and distributions.
+Rank is an attempt to filter by the player's overall skill on the specific role(s) selected; while the categories mimic those found in-game, the ranks are using Heroes Profile's unique Hero MMR value which is calculated using our formula and doesn't match in-game ranks)

 <a name="timeframe"></a>